Skip to main content

 However, during the years 1989-1990, an exhaustive search across Hawaiʻi revealed a significant challenge: the lack of accessible koa trees of sufficient size for constructing a canoe of this size.
 The search then expanded beyond Hawaiʻi.
 This decision was guided by historical evidence indicating that storms had transported large trees from the Pacific Coast of North America to islands like Hawaiʻi, where they were traditionally used for canoe construction.
 As a result, the search extended to North America in pursuit of suitable materials.

 Two trees, each 200 feet high and over 400 years old, were discovered on Shelikof Island in Soda Bay, Prince of Wales Island, west of Ketchikan, Alaska.
 After conducting traditional tree-cutting ceremonies rooted in Hawaiian and Tlingit traditions to seek permission, both trees were felled to be used for constructing the canoe.
-The logs then embarked on a 2,235-nautical-mile journey to Hawaiʻi, following a heading of \(256^{\circ}\text{.}\) This journey is an example of a vector, — a quantity possessing both magnitude and direction.
+The logs then embarked on a 2,235-nautical-mile journey to Hawaiʻi, following a heading of 256.
+This journey is an example of a vector, a quantity possessing both magnitude and direction.

 In physics, vectors are often represented with arrows, denoting their direction, while the length of the arrow signifies the vector’s magnitude.
-Vectors play a fundamental role describing various things in the world around us.
-For example, movement of objects requires a magnitude and direction, the force exerted on an object requires the magnitude force used and the direction of the force.
+Vectors play a fundamental role in describing various things in the world around us.
+For example, movement of objects requires a magnitude and direction, the force exerted on an object requires the magnitude of the force used and the direction of the force.
 In this section, we will learn how to express vectors, both geometrically and analytically as well as the various properties of vectors.

 Subsection 4.3.1 Geometric Vectors